 14 - Set the modules and power the unit ON!

 Before you power anything on, place all the modules' power jumpers in the EXT position (two upper pins from the group of three).
-For as long as you are using the miniRack with external power, you connect and disconnect the jack at the back to power the unit ON and OFF -the modules always stay in EXT position.
+For as long as you are using the miniRack with external power, you will connect and disconnect the jack at the back to power the unit ON and OFF -the modules always stay in EXT position.
 Also, to avoid any issues, it's best to use the modules without batteries.

 Now connect the power source to the barrel jack, and you should see the modules lighting up!